 Skip to main content

-Requirements: macOS (Apple Silicon or Intel) with Git installed
+Requirements: macOS (Apple Silicon or Intel), Windows 10/11, or Linux with Git installed

 Quick Install (Homebrew)